amalanj/vehicleanalysis/README.md

 vehicleanalysis
 ===============

-A sample Hadoop MapReduce program that parses vehicle acceleration sample file and returns Min, Max and Avg of individual parameters grouping on TripId and timeslice window
+A simple Hadoop MapReduce program that parse vehicle acceleration sample file and returns Min, Max and Avg of individual parameters grouping on TripId and timeslice window.
+This project is just started for self learning and not yet evolved.